 - [10] Failing to provide a record of work is a ground for discipline under section 317(1)(da)(ii) of the Act.
-In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [11] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [12] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an owner-builder).
+In order to find that ground for discipline proven, the Board need only consider whether the Respondent had "good reason" for not providing a record of work on "completion" of the restricted building work. - [11] The Board discussed issues with regard to records of work in its decision C2-011707 and gave guidelines to the profession as to who must provide a record of work, what a record of work is for, when it is to be provided, the level of detail that must be provided, who a record of work must be provided to and what might constitute a good reason for not providing a record of work. - [12] The starting point with a record of work is that it is a mandatory statutory requirement whenever restricted building work under a building consent is carried out or supervised by a licensed building practitioner (other than as an ownerbuilder).
 Each and every licensed building practitioner who carries out restricted building work must provide a record of work. - [13] The statutory provisions do not stipulate a timeframe for the licenced person to provide a record of work.
 The provisions in section 88(1) simply states "on completion of the restricted building work ...". - [14] In most situations issues with the provision of a record of work do not arise.
 The work progresses and records of work are provided in a timely fashion.
-Completion occurred in 2014.
-A record of work was not provided until 2018 and then only to the Territorial Authority. - [15] The Respondent has stated that he provided a record of work in a timely manner to the main contractor.
-He did not retain a copy.
-The main contractor is not the owner.
-Providing it to the main contractor may be pragmatic but it does run the risk that it will not be passed on as has occurred here. - [16] Given the above and on the basis of the evidence before it the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [17] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
+Completion occurred in May 2016.
+A record of work was not provided until April 2018 and then only as part of an investigation into the Respondent's failure to provide one.
+On this basis the Board finds that the record of work was not provided on completion as required and the disciplinary offence has been committed. - [15] Section 317(1)(da)(ii) of the Act provides for a defence of the licenced building practitioner having a "good reason" for failing to provide a record of work.
 If they can, on the balance of probabilities, prove to the Board that one exists then it is open to the Board to find that a disciplinary offence has not been committed.
-Each case will be decided by the Board on its own merits but the threshold for a good reason is high.
-No good reasons have been advanced.
+Each case will be decided by the Board on its own merits but the threshold for a good reason is high. - [16] The Respondent was expecting that another licensed building practitioner he was working for would provide the record of work for the job.
+He did not realise that every licensed building practitioner doing restricted building work had to complete a record of work.
+He also stated that he had not been asked for a record of work and was working for a main contractor.
+The requirement is on the licensed building practitioner to provide a record of work, not on the owner or territorial authority to demand one.
+They must act of their own accord and not wait for others to remind them of their obligations.